iwanalabs/econagents/docs/source/Overview.rst

 The game state will be available to all agents during the phases.
 You can use them in prompts or in any custom phase handling logic.

 The state is updated automatically using the information received from the game server.
-You can customize the state update logic using the approaches shown in the :doc:`State Management <State_Management>` section.
+You can customize the state update logic using the approaches shown in the :doc:`Managing State <Managing_State>` section.

 Game Runner
 -----------